- Parents Home

 Talk to someone you trust as soon as you can.
-If you can't talk to a parent, talk to a coach, a relative, a school counselor, a religious leader, or a teacher.
-Call a suicide crisis line (such as 1-800-273-8255) or your local emergency number (911).
+Talk to a parent, a coach, a relative, a school counselor, a teacher, or any other adult you think could help you.

-These toll-free lines are staffed by people who are trained to help you without ever knowing your name or seeing your face.
+These toll-free lines are staffed by caring people who are trained to help.
 The calls are confidential.